Article at a Glance…

 Sisal Rope Scratching Posts

 If your kitty likes to scratch next to where she sleeps, the Molly & Friends sisal post has a platform on top that’s perfect for this purpose.
-Most cats like to sleep on a raised surface – at 33 inches total height, it’s the perfect lookout post and napping spot for your pet.
-I think it’s one of the best cat scratching trees if you’re looking for something small.
+Most felines like to sleep on a raised surface – at 33 inches total height, it’s the perfect lookout post and napping spot for your pet.
+I think it’s one of the best scratching trees if you’re looking for something small.

 Cardboard Scratching Posts

 Another reasonably-priced cardboard scratcher with the added bonus of a ball to chase is the Bergan Turbo Toy.
-It looks simple, but my cats are simple creatures – they love chasing the ball and having a good scratch afterwards.
+It looks simple, but my fluffers are simple creatures – they love chasing the ball and having a good scratch afterwards.
 The cardboard pad is replaceable so this toy should last a long time.

 Finally, I wanted to share a more luxurious option.
 For those of you who like to spoil your furry friends, the Ultimate Cat Scratcher Lounge from PetFusion is a real treat.
 The design is sleek and the construction is extremely sturdy.
 It’s more than just a scratcher, it’s a resting, hiding and playing center.